Fort Drum Privatized Housing

 “Corvias pursues the kinds of partnerships that materially and sustainably improve the quality of life for the people who call our communities home, purposefully choosing to partner with organizations who share our values and whose mission is to serve as the foundational blocks, or pillars, of our nation.”

-Corvias was originally founded in 1968 as Picerne Military Housing is a fully integrated development, construction, and property management company working to create a quality living environment for military families.
+Corvias was founded in 1968 and named Picerne Military Housing as a fully integrated development, construction, and property management company working to create a quality living environment for military families.

 In 2006, the company started the Corvias Foundation.
 In awe of the military families they serve and the sacrifices they make, the Foundation paves the way for Corvias to expand higher-education opportunities.
-The company provides support for children of the military, and recognizes the unemployment rate among military spouses and offers scholarships as a way to assist financially.
+The company provides support for military kids, recognizes the unemployment rate among military spouses, and offers scholarships as a way to assist financially.

 Alabama